Chaste/Chaste.github.io/site/content/docs/user-tutorials/AirwayGeneration.md

 ---
-title : "Airway Generation Tutorial"
+title : "Airway Generation"
-summary: "This tutorial is automatically generated from the file lung/test/tutorials/TestAirwayGenerationTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "An example showing how generate a complete conducting airway model given segmentations of CT airways and lobes"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestAirwayGenerationTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/lung/test/tutorials/TestAirwayGenerationTutorial.hpp) at revision [96e6e662bf78](https://github.com/Chaste/Chaste/commit/96e6e662bf780f36e39eabcae9f3d4d843677a5b).
+Note that the code is given in full at the bottom of the page.

-# An example showing how generate a complete conducting airway model given segmentations of CT airways and lobes
+## An example showing how generate a complete conducting airway model given segmentations of CT airways and lobes

 In this tutorial we demonstrate using Chaste's airway generation algorithm to create a complete model of the conducting airways (mean generation ~16) from computed tomography segmentations.
 Note that the execution